mgechev/blog.mgechev.com/_posts/2014-02-19-create-https-tls-ssl-application-with-express-nodejs.md

 You will be asked a couple of questions&#8230;
 <img src="http://blog.mgechev.com/wp-content/uploads/2014/02/Screen-Shot-2014-02-19-at-10.05.55.png" alt="Certificate generation" width="831" height="375" class="aligncenter size-full wp-image-675" />

-In this case we generated a self-signed certificate for 365 days. </li>
+In this case we generated a self-signed certificate for 365 days.

-2. ### Use Express with HTTPS
+### Use Express with HTTPS

+{% highlight JavaScript %}

     var fs = require('fs'),
     https = require('https'),